The state of New World in 2022: Things aren't looking great

 What comes next?

-It's currently got a lot of competition from another Amazon game, Lost Ark, which developer Smilegate has been running for a few years in Korea, but which was just published in the West under Amazon this month.
+It's currently got a lot of competition from another Amazon game, Lost Ark, which Korean developer Smilegate has been running for a few years now, but which was just published in the West under Amazon this month.
 It had a ridiculously successful launch, even better than New World's, and is still in the honeymoon period, with concurrent player numbers still frequently hovering around the million mark.

 Amazon hasn't announced when the February update will be applied to live servers, but with only a few days in the month left, expect it soon.
 Unless it gets delayed until March.